 Hazards of the polymers will depend on the Mn, FGEW and the amount of LMW species present.
-Data available from the REACH dossiers indicate that molecular weights are < 1000 (see human health hazard information).
-The average degree of polymerisation (n) for BPA-epichlorohydrin polymer acrylate (CAS No. 55818-57-0) is reported to be $\leq 0.1$ (Government of Canada 2020).
+Data available from the REACH dossiers indicate that molecular weights are < 1000 (see Health hazard information section).
+The average degree of polymerisation (n) for BPA-epichlorohydrin polymer acrylate (CAS No. 55818-57-0) is reported to be ≤ 0.1 (Government of Canada 2020).
 There is no information regarding the other polymers in this group.